UncleCJ/advent-of-code/README.md

 ## AOCUtil

-Before coding a solution, look over `aocutil.py` to see all the utility functions (and add your own). `aocutil` and many other useful packages are imported by the template.
+Before coding a solution, look over `aocutil.py` to see all the utility functions (and add your own).
+The template imports `aocutil` and many other useful functions.

 ## Running this repo code